elizabrock/75thOfMarch/README.md

 3. Write some automated tests for generating the "75th" part, especially "th", vs "rd", etc.
 4. Write some automated tests for the Friday part?
 5. ✔ Google Analytics
-6. A nice vcard share things for Twitter/Facebook
+6. ✔ Nice card share things for Twitter/Facebook
 7. Share with the internet
 8. Maybe add a Twitter share button?
 9. Possibly, also check to see if it looks like shit in IE.